PotatoGolden76/PotatoGolden76/README.md

 - ⚡ Fun fact: ...
 -->
 ![](https://hit.yhype.me/github/profile?user_id=26687462)
 Hello there, I'm Robert, also known as GoldenPotato76.
-I'm a 3rd year Computer Science student with a ton of hobbies and not enough time for them all.
+I'm a Computer Science graduate currently based in Romania, with a ton of hobbies and not enough time for them all.

-- 🛠 I’m currently working on: Bachelor Thesis
+- 🛠 I’m currently working on: trying to figure out web-based lobby game networking
-- 📚 I’m currently learning: everything's on hold until my Thesis is done :)
+- 📚 I’m currently learning: web sockets and brushing off my backend skills
 - 👷‍♀️ I’m looking to collaborate on: Basically anything, if you have a cool idea hit me up!
 - ✨ Pronouns: he/they